-"That's one of the reasons I took this case," said Udell, who has tried 70 murder cases.
+"That's one of the reasons I took this case," Udell said.
 "I'm convinced that the real story here is the ongoing availability of cheap handguns.
-He used a "Saturday night special,' a piece of . . .
+He used a 'Saturday night special,' a piece of . . .
 These cheap handguns remain too easily accessible in America today.
 We need to learn something from this tragedy."